gabo-di/AquaCrop.jl/paper/paper.md

 The core code of `AquaCrop.jl` closely follows the FAO's Fortran implementation, which allows us to quickly integrate changes and updates to the original `AquaCrop` code.
 The code was translated verbatim as much as possible, leaving all function and variable names as they are.
-To preserve compatibility, we support the original (highly idiosyncratic) input and output file format, so that `AquaCrop.jl` can be used as a drop-in replacement for the original implementation, if desired.
+To maintain compatibility, we also support the original (highly idiosyncratic) input file formats.
 The correctness of our code is tested by comparing its output with that of the original software, to ensure that it produces the same results.

 Whereas the original software was primarily designed as a stand-alone model, our purpose is to use `AquaCrop.jl` as an integrated component.
 Therefore, we developed